 We understand air quality issues and needs at the community level.

-STI has worked with community groups, non-profit organizations, and Air Quality Districts to monitor pollution exposure, conduct air quality studies, and secure funding for community improvement projects.
+STI has worked with community groups, non-profit organizations, and air quality agencies to monitor pollution exposure, conduct air quality studies, and secure funding for community improvement projects.
 We help communities understand their local air quality and make informed decisions to reduce exposure.

 Air Pollution Monitoring